YuanxiangFranck/x3dom-plugins-API/README.md

 The CustomAttributeNode is the entry point in x3dom code for my API.

+## JavaScript API

-The idea of the my API is to create a new node inherited from CustomAttributeNode and implement itself.
+The idea of the my API is to create a new node inherited from CustomAttributeNode.

-Example :
+I wrote some function to make the implementation of the node easier.

+**Example :**
 ```javascript

 x3dom.registerNodeType(